biocypher/open-targets/README.md

     for edge_definition in edge_definitions:
         bc.write_edges(context.get_acquisition_generator(edge_definition))
 ```

-In short, a context is fisrt constrcuted by providing a set of node/edge definitions, then, for each definition you can get a generator which will stream data from a dataset to BioCypher.
-The data querying and transformation is defined in a node/edge definition.
+In brief, first construct a context by providing a set of node/edge definitions.
+Then, for each definition, you can obtain a generator that streams data from a dataset to BioCypher.
+The data querying and transformation logic is defined in the node/edge definitions.

-More detail for customisation is down below.
+More details about customization are provided below.

 ## Open Targets Data Schema
-The full schema of Open Targets data is represented as Python classes which are included in this adapter.
-The intention is to provide type checking of dataset or field referencing in code to minimise human error.
-All dataset or field classes could be found in `open_targets/data/schema.py`.
+The full schema of Open Targets data is represented as Python classes included in this adapter.
+This design provides type checking for dataset and field references in code to minimize human error.
+All dataset and field classes can be found in `open_targets/data/schema.py`.

-All dataset and field classes' names start with `Dataset` and `Field` correspondingly.
-Names of fields follow their structural location in their datasets.
-For instance, `FieldTargetsHallmarksAttributes` is a field named `attributes` in dataset `targets`, under the field `hallmarks`.
+All dataset and field classes are prefixed with `Dataset` and `Field` respectively.
+Field names follow their structural location in their datasets.
+For example, `FieldTargetsHallmarksAttributes` represents the `attributes` field in the `targets` dataset, under the `hallmarks` field.

-The schema could be used for data discovery and is used in node/edge definition.
+The schema can be used for data discovery and is utilized in node/edge definitions.

 ## Custom Node/Edge Definitions
 A node/edge definition describes how nodes/edges are acquired from a dataset.
-Each node/edge has essential attributes for it to be a valid graph component and a definition tells how the values of them are acquired/computed.
-Each attribute has an expression assigned describing the chain of actions to acquire the value from the dataset.
-An expression could be as simple as a field access or a chained transformation.
-The following is a simple definition.
+Each node/edge has essential attributes that make it a valid graph component, and a definition specifies how these values are acquired or computed.
+Each attribute has an expression that describes the chain of actions to acquire the value from the dataset.
+An expression can be as simple as a field access or a complex chain of transformations.
+Here's a simple example:

 ```python
 definition = ExpressionNodeAcquisitionDefinition(